Super Micro (SMCI)

 Revenue trends explain a company’s historical growth, but the long-term change in earnings per share (EPS) points to the profitability of that growth – for example, a company could inflate its sales through excessive spending on advertising and promotions.

-Super Micro’s EPS grew at an astounding 23.3% compounded annual growth rate over the last five years.
-Despite its operating margin expansion during that time, this performance was lower than its 45.6% annualized revenue growth, telling us that non-fundamental factors such as interest and taxes affected its ultimate earnings.
+Sadly for Super Micro, its EPS declined by 8.7% annually over the last five years while its revenue grew by 44.8%.
+However, its operating margin actually improved during this time, telling us that non-fundamental factors such as interest expenses and taxes affected its ultimate earnings.

-We can take a deeper look into Super Micro’s earnings quality to better understand the drivers of its performance.
-A five-year view shows Super Micro has diluted its shareholders, growing its share count by 15.8%.
-This dilution overshadowed its increased operating efficiency and has led to lower per share earnings.
+Diving into the nuances of Super Micro’s earnings can give us a better understanding of its performance.
+A five-year view shows Super Micro has diluted its shareholders, growing its share count by 21.9%.
+This dilution overshadowed its increased operational efficiency and has led to lower per share earnings.
 Taxes and interest expenses can also affect EPS but don’t tell us as much about a company’s fundamentals.
+Super Micro Diluted Shares Outstanding

-In Q1, Super Micro reported EPS at $0.31, down from $6.65 in the same quarter last year.
-Despite falling year on year, this print beat analysts’ estimates by 3.8%.
-Over the next 12 months, Wall Street expects Super Micro’s full-year EPS of $7.92 to shrink by 60.3%.
-This is unusual as its revenue and operating margin are anticipated to increase, signaling the fall likely stems from "below-the-line" items such as taxes.
+In Q3, Super Micro reported adjusted EPS of $0.35, down from $0.74 in the same quarter last year.
+This print missed analysts’ estimates.
+Over the next 12 months, Wall Street expects Super Micro’s full-year EPS of $1.67 to grow 75.8%.

 8. Cash Is King